JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/PrkpfRn.jpg)

 Because the player knows that neither "3" nor "4" are in the secret code, the player includes the only other two possible digits in his next guess of "2165".
-This result in 2 misplaced.
+This results in 2 misplaced digits.
 This means that the last two digits of the secret code are "5" and "6".
 The player simply has to swap the "6" and the "5" to win the game.

 ![alt text](http://i.imgur.com/nO3Un6i.jpg)